Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

-A newer furnace may have even more bells and whistles; an old furnace may have just the minimum, a gas valve and a thermocouple (like an old-fashioned flame sensor).
-The thermocouple or flame sensor tests whether the pilot is lit, and stops the main gas valve from opening if it is not.
-Of course a broken thermocouple can also stop the gas valve from opening.
+A newer furnace may have even more bells and whistles; an old furnace may have just the minimum: a gas valve and a thermocouple (like an old-fashioned flame sensor).
+The thermocouple or flame sensor tests whether the pilot is lit, and it stops the main gas valve from opening if it is not.
+Of course, a broken thermocouple can also stop the gas valve from opening.

 If the temperature in the house is lower than the temperature to which you set your thermostat, your thermostat may not be functioning as it should.
 You can test this by jumping (touching together) the red and white wires to your thermostat.
 If the furnace comes on, your thermostat is quite likely the problem.

 What Do the Wires in the Thermostat Do?

 |Wire Color||What it Controls|

 Red is for power.
 This carries 24-volt power, supplied by the furnace.
 This power waits at the “bridge” until it is told where to go.